Can Skipping the Dentist Impact Your Overall Health?

 Not only can poor oral care contribute to the development of conditions, but it can also add strain to preexisting conditions, such as diabetes.
 Diabetics may find that gum disease may make it harder to control blood sugar levels.
 In addition, diabetics are more susceptible to periodontal disease, so routine check-ups with a dentist are encouraged to help manage symptoms.

 Moral of the story: do your best to visit the dentist at least once a year.
 But don’t forget- good oral care starts at home.
-The ADHA recommends:
+A good daily routine includes:

 • Brush twice a day